gscontras/probLang/chapters/08-lexical-uncertainty_hidden_revised.md

 // viz.hist(marginalize(listener("Anne or Bob"),"belief_state"))
 ~~~~

-> **Exercise:** Check the pragmatic listener's interpretation of "Anne and Bob".
+> **Exercise:** Check the pragmatic listener's interpretation of "Anne or Bob".
 Do you like it?
-Try whether other parameter values are better or worse.
+Try whether other parameter values would increase the extend to which we obtain an exclusive interpretation of the disjunction.

 ## The problem of semantically equivalent term answers